-The PCOM Safe program creates spaces where all people may feel welcome and safe.
+The PCOM Safe Space program creates spaces where all people may feel welcome and safe

-The program is open to all faculty, students, administrators and staff.
-The program
+Our safe space training program is open to all faculty, students, administrators and

-Participants who complete the training are encouraged to identify their
+Participants who complete the safe space training are encouraged to identify their

 offices/workspaces utilizing a symbol placed on their door or other convenient location

 within the PCOM community.